Business Tax Application

 State Mandated Disability Access and Education Fund

-On September 19, 2012 Governor Brown signed into law SB 1186 which adds a state fee of $1 on any applicant for a local business tax certificate, or renewal thereof, beginning January 1, 2013 and will sunset December 31, 2018.
-The purpose is to increase disability access and compliance with construction-related accessibility requirements and to develop educational resources for businesses in order to facilitate compliance with federal and state disability laws, as specified.
+On September 19, 2012 Governor Brown signed into law SB 1186 which adds a state fee on any applicant for a local business tax certificate, or renewal thereof.
+Beginning January 1, 2013 the fee is $1.00, followed by an increase on January 1, 2018 to $4.00 and a reduction to $1.00 on January 1, 2024.
+The purpose of the fee is to increase disability access and compliance with construction-related accessibility requirements and to develop educational resources for businesses in order to facilitate compliance with federal and state disability laws, as specified.

 Under federal and state law, compliance with disability access laws is a serious and significant responsibility that applies to all California building owners and tenants with buildings open to the public.
 You may obtain information about your legal obligations and how to comply with disability access laws at the following agencies: